Pilgrimage Kumano Kodo: Our Japanese Hiking Adventure Part 1

 Our Tip 1 for the Harvest Hotel Nanki Tanabe: In the changing room the hotel has a really old-school massage chair and foot massage device.
 We were sitting there for about an hour with nonstop laughing.. simply hilarious! 😀

-Our Tip 2 for Kii-Tanabe: Only a 5 minutes walk away from the hotel you will find the small Italian restaurant らんず full of Porcelain and cheesy fun interior, but delicious pasta 😉 Vegetarians: pay attention and better ask 3 times more for meat-free food (be precisely about chicken, fish etc..).
+Our Tip 2 for Kii-Tanabe: Only a 5 minutes walk away from the hotel you will find the small Italian restaurant らんず full of Porcelain and cheesy fun interior, but delicious pasta 😉 Vegetarians: pay attention and better ask 3 times more for meat-free food (be precisely about chicken, fish, etc..).
 This is an advice for a trip to Japan in general, but even more for our Gay Couple Pilgrimage Japan Kumano Kodo.

-Our Gay Couple Pilgrimage Japan Kumano Kodo Part 1
+Pilgrimage Japan Kumano Kodo Part 1

 The weather was not the best: sky falls and some rain showers guided our way along a wide riverbed deep inside the mountains.
 Exciting!
 After approximately 40 minutes by bus, we reached the Pilgrimage Center for the Kumano Kodo Nakahechi Route at Takijiri- Oji.
-In the middle of a deep but narrow valley directly next to the riverbed and the mountain street, a small way marked with special pilgrimage and praying flags led us to a round building, the Pilgrimage Center.
+In the middle of a deep but narrow valley directly next to the riverbed and the mountain street, a small path marked with special pilgrimage and praying flags led us to a round building, the Pilgrimage Center.
 Inside the center, we found a little shop for hiking equipment and a part built as a history museum about the tradition to make a pilgrimage along the Kumano Kodo trails.
 A really friendly and young Japanese woman dressed in traditional clothing presented each of us a tiny sweet cookie as a traditional Pilgrimage cookie for our following hike.
 We didn’t know at this point, how hard it would be.

 Uphill in tropical humidity on our way to Takahara

 This is the beginning.
 Equipped with one transparent umbrella each, 2 extra bottles of water from the soft drink machine and a towel to wipe the sweat away we started our hike.
 But wait: of course, we couldn’t miss the happy selfie moment before the first steps uphill on our holy hike through the Wakayama mountains.
-Due to the high humidity and still rainy showers, the stairs and ancient stones became really slippery.
+Due to the high humidity and still rainy showers, the stairs, and ancient stones became really slippery.
 Carefully steps through untouched nature.

 After half an hour non-stop walking we reached the first plateau in between the climb.
 Here we recognized for the first time, how high we already climbed.
 Incredible.
 Unexpected huge spider webs with really big and colorful 8-legged friends in the middle lined our way through a noisy surrounding full of unidentified insects sounds.
 What a spectacular natural environment.

 After 2 hours of almost non-stop walking, we reached our first stop in between, Takahara.
 What a stunning view over the mountains and rice fields of the small mountain municipality Takahara.
 The cloudy cover opens up and the sun with warm wind started to dry our clothes.
 And there it was: the perfect spot!
-Apparently used as a parking area, this empty plateau with benches offered us a moment to take a breath, drink and enjoy the stunning view.
+Apparently used as a parking area, this empty plateau with benches offered us a moment to take a breath, drink, and enjoy the stunning view.
 These moments are worth all the planning for this trip and the difficult way uphill.
 Adding a Gay Couple Pilgrimage Japan Kumano Kodo to our gay travel itinerary, was the absolutely correct decision.

 Happy & hand-in-hand for 8 hours, right?

-We feel great, happy and full of positive energy.
-Although the uphill hiking can be difficult, the view, fresh air and the feeling of pure nature paid off.
+We feel great, happy, and full of positive energy.
+Although the uphill hiking can be difficult, the view, fresh air, and the feeling of pure nature paid off.
 Especially the view over the juicy green and never-ending mountains and valleys gave us a feeling of such happiness.
 Hand in hand we kept on walking in the sunshine.

 Signs, Snakes & carefully steps further